kriszyp/babel-plugin-transform-alkali/README.md

 # babel-plugin-transform-alkali
 This babel plugin will transform expressions that use a `react` keyword/call to produce reactive variables.
-This relies on [alkali](https://github.com/kriszyp/alkali) for variable operations that produces a reactively bound variables.
+This relies on [alkali](https://github.com/kriszyp/alkali) for variable operations that produce reactively bound variables.

 ## Installation